Laila-Habibi/Laila-Habibi/README.md

   - HTML, CSS, JavaScript, React, Next.js
   - Responsive Design and Accessibility
 - **AI/ML**:
-  - Python, TensorFlow, Scikit-learn
+  - Python, ML Algorithms, Scikit-learn
   - Basic knowledge of Neural Networks and Data Visualization
 - **Tools**:
-  - Git, VS Code, Figma, Postman
+  - Git, VS Code, Figma

 ## 💡 My Journey
 Currently, I’m exploring the intersection of frontend development and artificial intelligence.
 I believe that combining these areas can lead to the creation of intelligent, user-centric applications.
 I’m particularly interested in how AI can enhance user experiences through personalization and automation.